Göktürks: Revival

 In 679, Ashide Wenfu and Ashide Fengzhi, who were Turkic leaders of the Chanyu Protectorate (單于大都護府), declared Ashina Nishufu qaghan and revolted against the Tang dynasty.
 In 680, Pei Xingjian defeated Ashina Nishufu and his army.
 Ashina Nishufu was killed by his men.
 Ashide Wenfu made Ashina Funian a qaghan and again revolted against the Tang dynasty.
 Ashide Wenfu and Ashina Funian surrendered to Pei Xingjian.
 On 5 December 681, 54 Göktürks, including Ashide Wenfu and Ashina Funian, were publicly executed in the eastern market of Chang'an.
 In 682, Ilterish Qaghan and Tonyukuk revolted and occupied Heisha Castle (northwest of present-day Hohhot, Inner Mongolia) with the remnants of Ashina Funian's men.
-The restored the Göktürk Khaganate and intervened in the war between the Tang and Khitan tribes.
+They restored the Göktürk Khaganate and intervened in the war between the Tang and Khitan tribes.
 However, after the death of Bilge Qaghan, the Göktürks could no longer subjugate other Turkic tribes in the grasslands.
 In 744, allied with the Tang dynasty, the Uyghur Khaganate defeated the last Göktürk Khaganate and controlled the Mongolian Plateau.